SolarPerformanceInsight/solarperformanceinsight/README.md

 ### REST API

-  A REST API to enable programmatic access to Solar Performance Insight services that is built using [FastAPI](https://fastapi.tiangolo.com/).
+  A REST API to enable programmatic access to Solar Performance Insight services that is built using the [FastAPI](https://fastapi.tiangolo.com/) Python web framework.
+The [pvLib python](https://pvlib-python.readthedocs.io/) library provides PV system modeling functionality.
+Solar Performance Insight's data model is defined using [pydantic](https://pydantic-docs.helpmanual.io/) (a dependency of FastAPI) and provides a translation layer between pvlib's PV system models and modeling results and the JSON interface presented by the API.
   Documentation for the development instance of the API can be found at [dev.solarperformanceinsight.org/api/docs](https://dev.solarperformanceinsight.org/api/docs).
   Source code can be found in the [api](tree/main/api) directory.

-  The [PVLib](https://pvlib-python.readthedocs.io/) Python library is the primary inspiration for Solar Performance Insight's data model and provides all of the PV system modeling functionality.

   The API stores metadata and job results in a MySQL database.
 It uses the [dbmate](https://github.com/amacneil/dbmate) migration utility for keeping the database in sync during development.